Hong Kong tycoon Richard Li's FWD files for U.S. listing

 Richard Li is the son of Hong Kong’s richest man Li Ka-Shing.
 Billionaire Li laid the foundation for FWD in 2012 with the acquisition of ING’s Hong Kong, Macau and Thailand units for $2.1 billion and has continued this bolt-on approach since.

-The company's major acquisitions included its $3 billion purchase of Siam Commercial Bank's (SCB.BK) life insurance unit in Thailand in 2019, just days after agreeing to buy the Hong Kong operations of U.S. insurer MetLife Inc (MET.N).
+The company’s major acquisitions included its $3 billion purchase of Siam Commercial Bank’s life insurance unit in Thailand in 2019, just days after agreeing to buy the Hong Kong operations of U.S. insurer MetLife Inc.

 FWD is the insurance business of Li’s investment arm Pacific Century Group.